Rural Community Network

 The project chose to use the Public Conversations Project (PCP) Dialogue method, developed by the Public Conversations Project based in the USA (now known as Essential Partners).
 They chose this because it seemed well-suited to a situation where they weren’t seeking to change minds, but rather wanting to explore the nuances of complex issues and develop an understanding of why people held the views they did.

 Regardless of the context, all PCP Dialogues are focused on the primary goal of shifting relationships or communication rather than necessarily reaching agreement.
 Following a preparation stage and the development of ground rules, the exercise enables a structured process for speaking, listening and reflecting, with equal opportunity for all to participate, and an opportunity to explore doubts as well as certainties.

-The project was run in two phases: separate workshops with each of the communities, followed by a workshop that brought all three communities together.
+Phase one of the project was run in two stages: separate workshops with each of the communities, followed by a workshop that brought all three communities together.
 Each of the workshops had two parts: a more formal, structured session using the PCP Dialogue method, followed by a more informal facilitated discussion.
 The project ended with a stakeholder meeting, to share the project’s insights more widely.

 What Worked Well